Working with Text in PostScript | .NET

 We split the example code into little code snippets in order to separate the initial preparation for the PS document, the usage of every method for adding text, and the completion of the document.

-In this piece of code, we create an outputstream and PsSaveOptions, add a custom fonts folder for using the custom font in the code, create a PsDocument object, set common for all methods text as a string variable, and create fontSize variable that is also used in every used method.
+In this piece of code, we create an output stream and PsSaveOptions, add a custom fonts folder for using the custom font in the code, create a PsDocument object, set common for all methods text as a string variable, and create fontSize variable that is also used in every used method.

-1//Create a output stream for PostScript document
+1//Create an output stream for the PostScript document

 2using (Stream outPsStream = new FileStream(dataDir + "AddText_outPS.ps", FileMode.Create))